Aumain1996/Abernethy-Chess-Tournament/README.md

 - Automatically advances winners into later rounds
 - Shows a round-by-round summary and highlights the tournament champion
 - Includes 10-minute clock rules and app usage instructions
+- Notes that the chess board and two-player timer are provided
+- Lists Pierre Pouchol (`pierre.pouchol@fortescue.com`) as tournament organiser

 Match results are stored in Supabase when it is configured.
 If Supabase is unavailable, the app falls back to a local `matches_data.json` file.